balataca/oculus-laser-pointer/README.md

 ## Usage

-1. Open the example scene from `Assets/Examples/Scenes/PointerExample.unity`
+1. Open the example scene from `Assets/Examples/Scenes/PointerExample.unity`.
-2. Build and Run on your device
+2. Build and Run on your device.